 Who will pay for my damages?
 The trucking company?

 The trucking company probably won’t be liable, because most truckers are considered independent contractors of the companies they work for, not employees.
-A trucking company can normally he held liable only if it was itself negligent in some way.
+A trucking company can normally be held liable only if it was itself negligent in some way.
 Never fear, because truckers are usually heavily insured.

 Are truckers subject to special regulations?

 Yes.
-Washington truckers are subject to regulation at both the federal and the state level.
+Washington truckers are subject to regulation at both the federal and the state levels.
 The Federal Motor Carrier Safety Administration regulates truckers at the federal level, and the Washington Department of Transportation regulates them at the state level.
 Proving that a trucker violated an applicable regulation can be greatly helpful to an injured victim if the violation substantially contributed to the accident, but it does not necessarily automatically win the case.